 Important Definitions & Disclosures

 Investing involves substantial risk and high volatility, including possible loss of principal.
 Bonds and bond funds will decrease in value as interest rates rise.
-An investor should consider the investment objective, risks, charges and expenses of a fund carefully before investing.
-To obtain a prospectus and summary prospectus, which contain this and other information, call 800.826.2333 or visit vaneck.com.
-Please read the prospectus and summary prospectus carefully before investing.
+An investor should consider the investment objective, risks, charges and expenses of a fund or other investment product as described in the sales prospectus of the relevant product carefully before investing.